jeroennoten/Laravel-AdminLTE/README.md

    - Make a copy (or backup) of your current package configuration, the `config/adminlte.php` file.

-   - Now, publish the new package configuration and accept the overwrite warning.
+   - Now, publish the new package configuration and accept the overwrite warning (or use `--force` option).

      ```sh
      php artisan adminlte:install --only=config